ratt-ru/tw-source-finder/docs/src/index.rst

 basic trick is to realize that the actual image is 'read-only' so it can be shared between all parallel processes as a global object.

-Check out `YouTube video <https://www.youtube.com/watch?v=cO5TYy396xU>`_ to see it in use.

 ..
 README =============================================================

 ..
-This project most likely has it's own README.
-We include it here.
+This project has it's own README.
+We include it here as user guide

 .. toctree::
    :maxdepth: 1
-   :caption: README

-   guide/readme
+   User Guide<guide/user_guide>

 Indices and tables